nikoraes/JexlNet/README.md

 ### Transforms

 The power of Jexl is in transforming data, synchronously or asynchronously.
-Transform functions take one or more arguments: The value to be transformed, followed by anything else passed to it in the expression.
+Transform functions take one argument or an array or list of more arguments.
+The first argument is the value to be transformed, and the rest are any other arguments passed to the transform in the expression.
 They must return either the transformed value, or a Promise that resolves with the transformed value.
-Add them with `jexl.addTransform(name, function)`.
+Add them with `jexl.AddTransform(name, function)`.
+Arguments can be `dynamic?`, `dynamic?[]` or `List<dynamic?>`.

 ```csharp
 jexl.Grammar.AddTransform("split", (dynamic?[] args) => args[0]?.Split(args[1]));